 At Liberty Foundation we are here to help any animals from research that can become companions and pets.
 Since 2017 we have rehomed hundreds of individuals including dogs, guinea pigs, rats, mice and fish.
 We hope to help many more in the future.

-All the animals we have available for foster care or adoption are listed on our Facebook page, so it’s recommended that you follow our social media feed to stay up-to-date on animals that we have taken into care.
+All the animals we have available for foster care or adoption are listed on our Facebook page, so it’s recommended that you follow our social media feed to stay up-to-date on animals that we have in care.

 When we are looking for adopters or foster carers we will post an invitation on Facebook, but you can actually register your interest to foster or adopt at any time.